apollographql/apollo-client/docs/source/apollo-client/react.md

 })(MyComponent);
 ```

-Sometimes you may want to skip a query based on the available information, to do this, you can pass `skip: true` as part of the options.
+Sometimes you may want to skip a query based on the available information, to do this you can pass `skip: true` as part of the options.
 This is useful if you want to ignore a query if a user isn't authenticated:

 ```js
 const MyComponentWithData = graphql(GET_USER_DATA, {